StewartJake/pythonProjects/gameOfLife/README.md

 3. Any live cell with more than 3 live neighbors becomes dead | Overpopulation

 4. And dead cell with EXACTLY 3 neighbors becomes alive | reporduction

+Just run and watch the beauty of life.

+To be added:
+-Save random starts so can recover enjoyable patterns -load in pattern to start with
+-user input for above functions